TLDR: quick comparison table

 ScraperAPI has 4.5/5 on TrustPilot (43 reviews) with 93% five-star ratings and 4.4/5 on G2 (16 reviews).
 Users like the clean documentation and quick setup.
 One reviewer with 12 years of experience in web data consulting called the proxy rotation "seamless" and credited it with saving hours of debugging.

 On the negative side, credit costs add up.
 E-commerce sites cost 5x, search engines cost 25x.
-Some users found their monthly spend hard to predict when scraping protected targets.
+Some users found their monthly spend hard to predict when scraping complex targets.
 A few reported inconsistent success rates on certain sites.

 Pros